raetha/wyzesense2mqtt/readme.md

 This is the most highly tested method of running the gateway.
 It allows for persistance and easy migration assuming the hardware dongle moves along with the configuration.
 All steps are performed from Docker host, not container.

 1. Plug Wyze Sense Bridge into USB port on Docker host.
 Confirm that it shows up as /dev/hidraw0, if not, update devices entry in Docker Compose file with correct path.
 2. Create a Docker Compose file similar to the following.
 See [Docker Compose Docs](https://docs.docker.com/compose/) for more details on the file format and options.
+If you would like to help test in development feaures, please change the image to "devel" instead of "latest".
 ```yaml
 version: "3.7"
 services: